Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Preliminaries

 \subsection{OSD for Linear Block Codes}

-Given $\mathbf{y}$ and a full-rank parity-check matrix $\mathbf{H}$, the OSD \cite{Fossorier1995} generates a list of candidate codewords and selects the most likely one.
-Unlike BP-based decoders, OSD is not affected by cycles in the TG and is applicable to any linear block code.
+Given $\mathbf{y}$ and a full-rank PCM $\mathbf{H}$, ordered statistics decoding~\cite{Fossorier1995} generates a list of candidate codewords and selects the most likely one.
+Unlike BP-based decoders, OSD is not affected by cycles in the Tanner graph and is applicable to any linear block code.

 The order-$p$ OSD algorithm proceeds as follows:

 \begin{itemize} \item Bit reliability ordering: Sort the bit indices in ascending order of reliability $|y_i|$ via a permutation $\pi_1$.
 The $K$ most reliable bits form the most reliable basis (MRB), and the remaining $N - K$ bits form the least reliable basis (LRB).